This organization shall be known as the PHILIPPINE DERMATOLOGICAL SOCIETY, INC. (herein referred to as PDS or Society).

 No disciplinary action may be taken against any member of the Society until proper notice and a fair hearing by the Ethics Committee and or the Board of Directors is provided.

 Section 1.
 The Board of Directors shall be the governing body of the Philippine Dermatological Society.
 Other than the general membership it is the Board of Directors that is the ultimate repository of authority and responsibility over all the affairs of the Society.
 They shall be elected during the Annual Business Meeting or a special meeting called by the Board of Directors.

 Section 2.
 Number.
-The Board of Director shall be composed of eleven (11) members to be elected by and from among the Fellows of the Society in good standing for at least five (5) years.
+The Board of Directors shall be composed of eleven (11) members to be elected by and from among the Fellows of the Society in good standing for at least five (5) years.
 In addition, the immediate past President of the Society shall sit as the twelfth (12th ) member of the board, without voting rights.

 Section 3.
 Term of Office of Directors.
-The directors shall hold office for two (2) years with re election.
+The directors shall hold office for two (2) years with re-election.

 Section 4.
 Disqualification of Directors or Officers:

 Section 1.
 The Officers of the Society shall be a President, a Vice-President, a Secretary and a Treasurer or other positions as may be deemed necessary through a resolution approved by the vote of 2/3 of the members of the Board.
 The Board of Directors shall elect from among themselves by secret ballot a President, a Vice-President, a Secretary, a Treasurer and such other officers as the Board may deem necessary.
 The twelfth (12th) member of the Board without voting rights shall tally and canvass the votes.
 They shall be selected within one (1) week after the election of the Board of Directors.

 Section 2.
 Only Fellows in good standing for at least five (5) years shall be elected as Officers of the Society.